Est. reading time: 8 minutes

 photos: Paulo Pimenta/PÃºblico

-Nina Gruntkowski and Dirk Nieeport produce Pipacha, an oolong tea, just a few kilometers from Porto.
+Nina Gruntkowski and Dirk Nieeport produce Pipacha, an oolong tea, just a few kilometers north of Porto.
 The dried tea leaves undergo an aging stage in oak casks, the exact same casks that were previously in use for the aging of Nieeport Port wine.
 This gives tea the exclusive aromas of this fortified wine.
 Link to the news piece.

 The five o'clock tea and the Port wine business: what unites them?